ZooFarming/zoo-keeper-docs/pages/products.en.md

 ![](/ZooMarket.png)

-The Market shows all available NFT Boost cards available to sell.
-Users can purchase NFT Boost cards with an array of different wan tokens (The amount shown is what the seller is asking for and is explained later in the “My Safe” section).
+The Market shows all available ZooBoosters and Elixirs available to purchase.
+Users can purchase ZooBoosters or Elixirs with an array of different wan tokens (The amount shown is what the seller is asking for and is explained later in the “My Safe” section).

 [Learn more about The Market](/manual/market)